iommirocks/iommi/docs/getting_started.rst

 3. Your first table
 -------------------

-Pick a model from your app, and let's build a create form for it!
+Pick a model from your app, and let's build a table for it!
 Add this to your `urls.py`:

 .. code:: python